YouTube copyright issues: Copyright claims

 On December 13, 2018, TheFatRat posted on Twitter that one of his songs, "The Calling", was content claimed by a user named Ramjets for unfairly using a song on the behalf of Andres Galvis, who had remixed the original track.
 He originally appealed but was denied as it is not YouTube, but the user claiming the content who has the final say over the appeal.
 He messaged YouTube to appeal, but YouTube said that they do not mediate copyright claims.
 The claim was later removed, with Google terminating the claimant's YouTube channel and multi-channel network.

 On Jan 30, 2019, ObbyRaidz, a channel with 6000 subscribers, tweeted that someone called VengefulFlame had messaged him saying that they had put two copyright strikes on his channel, even though he did not infringe on any content, telling him to pay $150 to get the strikes removed, or else his channel would receive a third strike and be taken down.
 When he tweeted it, VengefulFlame messaged him: "Hey, we saw you tweet about us, Not sure why you thought that was a good idea or if you thought you would remotely get any help, but this has violated any potential deal.
 Enjoy your third copyright strike."
-Kenzo, a channel with 60000 subscribers, said the VengefulFlame also messaged him to tell him to pay $600 or $400 worth of bitcoin and said they were paid by someone else to strike him.
+Kenzo, a channel with 60000 subscribers, said that VengefulFlame also messaged him to tell him to pay $600 or $400 worth of bitcoin and said they were paid by someone else to strike him.
 YouTube, however, stepped in, resolving the strike and terminating the channel.

 In January 2020, Jukin Media has been criticized for extorting YouTubers MxR and Potastic Panda, asking $6,000 for copyright infringement.
 In this case, one of the pair's reaction videos saw them watch four clips recently bought by Jukin Media, which has promptly issued them with an invoice for four cases of infringing on its copyright.
 Jukin Media scouts for online videos going viral and licenses them.
 Liang expressed concern in a video posted on January 13, 2020, that the pair were being "extorted" and could lose their channel if Jukin Media contacted Google with all four claims at once, as this could potentially break YouTube's "three strikes" rule.
 He added that the pair had previously paid Jukin Media when it demanded cash for copyrighted material.

 Following a revelation in October 2020 that a truck in a "self-driving" video was actually just rolling down a hill, Nikola Corporation issued takedown notices against several videos which used that footage.

+Safe downloading alternatives

+In response to aggressive copyright enforcement, some users seek tools to download videos for fair use purposes.